hahnlab/CAFE5/README.md

 Unlike earlier versions, CAFE5 does not require a script.
 All options are given at once on the command line.
 Here is an example:

-    cafexp -t examples/tree.txt -i genefamilies.txt -p
+    cafexp -t examples/mammals\_tree.txt -i examples/mammal\_gene\_families.txt -p -k 3

 In this example, the -t parameter specifies a file containing the tree that CAFE uses; and the -i parameter specifies a list of gene families.
 The -p, in this instance given without a parameter, indicates that the root equilibrium frequency will not be a uniform distribution.
+The -k parameter specifies how many gamma rate categories to use.

 Parameters
 ----------